-This little course will provide you with the worksheets that you need to keep your goals organized.
+This little course will provide you with the worksheets that you need to keep your goals organized in 1-year, 3-year, and 5-year plans.
 It will also walk you through the process of setting goals that you can start taking action on ASAP.

 4. Get More Specific and Track Progress